-In July 1859 the advert said that the school was now at Barnhay House (left).
+In July 1859 the advert said that the school was now at Barnhay House (right).
 In May 1861 the Misses Sandford announced that in consequence of the opening of the Exeter and Exmouth Railway, they have been induced to remove the Ladies’ Boarding and Day School from Bampton to No. 3 Johnson’s Place, Strand, Exmouth, at midsummer next, where the new term would start on Thursday July 18th.
 There may have been a different reason for the move however.
 The 1861 census shows just 3 boarders, 2 of whom were nieces of the Sandfords, and one other.

 Another girls’ school existed in Prospect House, later thought to have been re-named Elkesley House, just into the New Tiverton Road, but no details of it are known.
 In Brook Street there were an infants’ school built in 1836, another day school, and another ladies’ boarding and day school, the exact sites of which are not known.